Palantir555/palantir555.github.io/_posts/2014-01-10-emulating-a-USB-mouse-with-mbed-to-cheat-at-cookieclicker.md

 ---
 layout: post
-title: Emulating a USB Mouse With mbed To Cheat At CookieClicker
+title: Emulating a USB Mouse with mbed to Cheat at CookieClicker
 tags:
 - embedded
 - mbed